-Could a person who has not learned about Roman numerals work out which centurian does not get a shield?
+Could a person who has not learnt about Roman numerals work out which centurian does not get a shield?

 How did you use this starter?
 Can you suggest